UCB-Psychology-QuACK/site/QuACK2021/Quack2021.md

 Each session will start with a live demo focusing on fundemental data skills.
 We will then work independently and in groups to apply these skills to real data.
 Finally we will finish each session with a group discussion centering around challenges you faced working with the data and ways to address and overcome these challenges.

-As you will see the sessions build on eachother.
+As you will see the sessions build on each other.
 If you miss a session, we encourage you to watch the recording and try the practice problems on your own.

 |  Week | Topic | practice materials |live demo script & answer key |slides | recording |
 | ------|-------|------- |  ------|-------|-------|